 Exocytosis is a means of membrane transportation that expels the intracellular material out of the cell.
-The transport of the substance is mediated by the vesicles that eliminate the cell debris and releases specific proteins, enzymes, hormones etc. outside the cell.
+The transport of the substance is mediated by the vesicles that eliminate the cell debris and release specific proteins, enzymes, hormones etc., outside the cell.

 It is a type of active transport mechanism that makes the use of ATP.

-The examples of exocytosis include the release of enzymes into the blood, neurotransmitter into the synaptic gap, and plasma membrane proteins out of the cell.
+Examples of exocytosis include the release of enzymes into the blood, neurotransmitters into the synapse, and plasma membrane proteins out of the cell.

 Pathways of Exocytosis

-The specialized cells carry out this pathway by secreting specific hormones, proteins, enzymes, neurotransmitters etc. from the cytosol to the extracellular space.
+The specialized cells carry out this pathway by secreting specific hormones, proteins, enzymes, neurotransmitters etc., from the cytosol to the extracellular space.

-In this kind of pathway, the secretory vesicles not completely incorporate with the cell membrane, it only fuses enough to expel the contents out of the cell.
-This kind of secretory vesicle reform and goes back to the cytosol once they deliver the material out of the cell.
+In this kind of pathway, the secretory vesicles do not incorporate completely with the cell membrane and only fuse enough to expel the contents out of the cell.
+This kind of secretory vesicles reform and go back to the cytosol once they deliver the material out of the cell.

-A lysosome appears as a small vesicle that contains acid hydrolase enzyme, which function is to break down the waste materials, microbes etc. These carry the cellular debris to the bilayer cell membrane and fuse to expel the contents out to the extracellular matrix.
+A lysosome appears as a small vesicle, which contains an acid hydrolase enzyme.
+The hydrolytic enzymes function to break down the waste materials and microbes.
+They carry the cellular debris to the bilayer cell membrane and fuse to expel the contents out to the extracellular matrix.

-- The transportation in exocytosis occurs from the interior of the cell, i.e. cytosol to the exterior or extracellular space of the cell.
+- The transportation in exocytosis occurs from the interior of the cell, i.e. cytosol, to the exterior or extracellular space of the cell.

 - Mechanism of exocytosis plays a significant role in the exudation of the metabolic waste out of the cell, chemical messaging between the cells etc.

-- There are three pathways, namely constitutive, regulated and lysosome mediated secretory pathways that are the three primary mechanisms of exocytosis.
+- There are three pathways, namely constitutive, regulated and lysosome mediated secretory pathways, that are the three primary mechanisms of exocytosis.

 Steps of Exocytosis

-Priming: It is the step that only occurs in the regulated exocytosis.
-Priming involves specific modifications in the molecules of the cell membrane, for the signalling process to stimulate exocytosis.
+- Priming: It is the step that only occurs in the regulated exocytosis.
+Priming involves specific modifications in the molecules of the cell membrane for the signalling process to stimulate exocytosis.

-Fusion: Two types of fusion occur in exocytosis.
+- Fusion: Two types of fusion occur in exocytosis.

-- Complete fusion: Here, the vesicle membrane entirely incorporates with the cell membrane.
+- Complete fusion: Here, the vesicle membrane entirely merges with the cell membrane.
 It makes the use of ATP that helps in the separation and fusion of the phospholipid membrane.
 The fusion results in a fusion pore that expels the content out of the cell membrane.

 Formation of Secretory Vesicle